 Juana lives with her father and her mother.
-At home, duties include washing clothes and running errands.
+Her duties at home include washing clothes and running errands.
+There are 3 children in the family.
 Her father is sometimes employed and her mother maintains the home.
-There are 3 children in the family.

 Telling stories and playing with dolls are Juana's favorite activities.
 In primary school her performance is average and she also regularly attends Bible class.